Why PivotDesk exists

 The core idea came from an article I wrote four years ago.
 The idea hasn't changed, but the execution is far tighter now.
 What the pilot taught me:

-- The tedious parts are where people stall: researching companies, drafting outreach, prepping for calls.
-AI can genuinely help with those.
+- The tedious parts are where people stall: researching companies, choosing contacts, drafting outreach, and keeping track of next steps.

 - The method makes intuitive sense, but turning it into action is harder than it sounds.
-Hitting send on a cold email takes real courage.
-So PivotDesk makes each step concrete enough that you can just do it.
+Hitting send on an email to someone you don't yet know takes real courage.

-- Most people are learning all of this for the first time.
-The product needs to teach, not just execute.
+- Most people are learning this kind of job search for the first time.
+The product needs to teach, not just store execute.

-Every piece of PivotDesk — the target scorecard, the contact-mapping workflow, the outreach drafting, the follow-up cadence, the interview prep — came directly from watching real people try to do these things and seeing where they got stuck.
+Every piece of PivotDesk — company prioritisation, contact mapping, outreach workflow, follow-up rhythm, and preparation — came from watching real people try to run a relationship-led search and seeing where they got stuck.

 What PivotDesk actually is